adamzuyang/atlassian-onboarding-task/README.md

 1. Underneath your workspace icons, click the "+" icon to add a workspace.
 2. Select "Create a new workspace".
 3. Enter your Berkeley email and verification code.
-4. Please name your Slack workspace "{YOUR FIRST NAME}-Compass-Test".
+4. Please name your Slack workspace "{YOUR FIRST NAME}-Compass-Onboard".
 You can skip adding teammates.

+You will be testing your Slack slash commands within this workspace.

 To create a Slack app, go to https://api.slack.com/apps.

 1. Click "Create New App"
 2. Select "From scratch"
-3. Name your app "{YOUR FIRST NAME}-Compass-Test" and select the workspace you just created.
+3. Name your app "{YOUR FIRST NAME}-Compass-Onboard" and select the workspace you just created.

 ### Requesting Scopes